Go ahead and tilt your mobile the right way (portrait). The kool kids don't use landscape...

 Linguistic structures and features

 These involve the author’s use of symbols, metaphors, subtext, or genres.
 Consider why the author chose those particular words, images or symbols?
 What effect did it evoke within the reader?
 What themes or characters are embodied within these literary devices?
+Metalanguage is essential in VCE essays, so ensure you are confident in this field.

 If the text is a film, it’s important to include why the director chose certain cinematography techniques.
 Comment on the mise-en-scene, camera angles, overview shots, close ups, flashbacks, soundtrack, to name a few.
 Or if it’s a play, examine the stage directions.
 These contain great detail of the author’s intentions.